We all know positivity doesn’t actually work. But there is an alternative: mental contrasting.

 But have you noticed that when you force yourself to think positive all the time, you actually end up just as anxious as you were before?

 I used to be religious about positivity.
 I wanted happiness so damn badly.
 I would force myself to think positively every single minute of the day, regardless of what was going on.
 It didn’t work.
 I still had anxiety.
 I still felt stressed.

-Bombarding your mind with fantasies is never going to work.
+Forcing yourself to think positive does no work.
 It’s like staring at the sun.
 It will only make you blind.

 Scientists are excited by emerging research into “mental contrasting”.

 Mental contrasting is an alternative to positive thinking.
 It’s one of the new CBT exercises that actually work.